Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Note added

 \section{Note added}

 After the bulk of this work was completed we became aware of a recent preprint on the population control bias in FCIQMC by Ghanem \emph{et al.}~\cite{Ghanem2021}.
 While the results mostly complement our work, there is some overlap with Sec.~\ref{sec:exactpcb}.
-We note that Ref.~\cite{Ghanem2021} argues for an $N_\mathrm{w}^{-1}$ scaling of the FCIQMC population control bias in general, while we provide counter examples demonstrating non-universal scaling in Sec.~\ref{sec:evidence}.
-Reference \cite{Ghanem2021} further present data on two model systems where the bias could be removed by combining noise reduction by importance sampling with a reweighting procedure in postproccessing of Monte Carlo data \cite{Umrigar1993,Vigor2015}.
+We note that Ref.~\cite{Ghanem2021} argues for an $N_\mathrm{w}^{-1}$ scaling of the FCIQMC population control bias, while we provide counter examples demonstrating non-universal scaling in Sec.~\ref{sec:evidence}.
+Reference \cite{Ghanem2021} further present data on two model systems where the bias could be removed by combining noise reduction through importance sampling with reweighting of Monte Carlo data in post-processing (see Sec.~\ref{sec:Reweighting}, which was added later, and Refs.~\cite{Nightingale1986,Umrigar1993,Vigor2015}).